gleyconxavier/linux-configs/README.md

-# vimrc & conkyrc
+# linux-configs
-My wierd but working vim and conky config.
+Some personal configs and fixes.